Any kind of wood cutting tool is useless without an appropriate saw blade.

-How much sharpening you can perform all depend on the quality of the material from which the cutting tips are made.
+You can resharpen you saw blade, but that all depend on the quality of the material from which the cutting tips are made.
 More about resharpen your saw blade can be found here.

-Most high-performance saw blades have teeth with thick carbide tips.
+Most high-performance saw blades have teeth with thick tungsten carbide tips (HW).
 Those are fused onto the steel blade plate using a tri-metal brazing process.

 When you are looking for a saw blade, look for table saw blades with at least C3 carbide teeth.